splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 Is the **Apache Web Servers** dashboard showing any data?

-**Tip:** Don't forget to use filters and timeframes to narrow down your data.
+**Tip:** Don't forget to use filters and time frames to narrow down your data.

 {{% /alert %}}